tirupatihemanth/tripmate/README.md

 3. Another activity showing up the map and highlighting the path that he should take.

 TODO (20/01/2016):
+1. Install Android Studio.
-1. Finish going through the UDACITY tutorial for android by GOOGLE (we will use vogella android tutorials later)
+2. Finish going through the UDACITY tutorial for android by GOOGLE (we will use vogella android tutorials later)
-2. Learn about Google Map APIs and other relevant GOOGLE APIs we might need.
+3. Learn about Google Map APIs and other relevant GOOGLE APIs we might need.